 How Many Cherry Tomatoes Per Plant?

 While we’re on the subject of harvesting, let’s discuss yields.
-Cherry tomatoes can be highly prolific plants, but only if the conditions are perfect.
+Cherry tomatoes can be highly prolific plants, but only if the conditions are ideal.

-In short, a single cherry tomato plant can produce 50 or more individual fruits.
+In short, a single cherry tomato plant can produce hundreds of individual fruits.
 However, yields can vary drastically based on weather conditions, container size, and tomato variety.

 To increase your plant yields, use these tips: